NEONScience/NEON-stream-discharge/shiny-openFlow/README.md

     right and wait for the app to install dependencies from GitHub then the app will launch.

-## Other Content in the shinyApp Folder
+## Other Content in the shiny-openFlow Folder

 -   .Rmd file `about.Rmd` contains a user guide for the openFlow app that describes the inputs, outputs, and features of the app.
 This